 Here are the dates for the next term:

-We meet at:Oakfield First School, Imperial Road, Windsor, SL4 3RU (free parking available in the school car park - limited).
+We meet at:Trevelyan Middle School, Wood Close, Windsor, SL4 3LL (free parking available in the school car park).